gradle/dpeuni-gradle-maintain-cache-perf/README.md

 Let's run experiment 02 to identify local caching issues by running commands in the same location.

-1. Go to the directory where the build validation scripts are installed
+1. Go to the directory where the Develocity Build Validation Scripts are installed

 2. Run the script in interactive mode: `./02-validate-local-build-caching-same-location.sh -i`